RebelGuy/chat-mate/projects/server/readme.md

 - `newPunishment` (`PublicUserRank`): The new punishment that was created as a result of this request.

 Can return the following errors:
 - `400`: When the request data is not sent, or is formatted incorrectly.
+This error is also returned when a mute is already active for the given user.

 ### `POST /unmute`
-*Current schema: 2.*
+*Current schema: 3.*

 Revokes an existing `mute` punishment from the user.